tradel/AppDynamicsREST/docs/appsphere.rst

 I set out to create a simple Python library to hide most of the grunt work and complexity.

-By the way, this works with both on-premise and SaaS controllers.
+This library works with both on-premise and SaaS controllers.

 Usage
 -----

-Here's an example showing how easy it is to use.
+Here's a simple example.
+It retrieves a list of business applications from the controller and prints them out.
+It uses a helper class ``appd.cmdline`` to let you supply the controller URL, username, password, and account on the command line.

 .. code:: python